Work90210/CryptoWave/docs/01-overview/business-context.md

-The CryptoWave application is a Flutter-based mobile application designed to track cryptocurrency prices, trends, and market data.
-It utilizes the CoinGecko API to provide real-time information to users.

-### 1. Business Motivation

-The original problem or opportunity addressed by CryptoWave is the need for a tool that provides real-time cryptocurrency market data, price charts, and detailed information.
-The business goal is to offer users up-to-date financial information directly within the application.

-*   **Business Goals and Objectives:**
-    *   Provide real-time cryptocurrency price tracking.
-    *   Offer detailed coin information and historical data.
-    *   Visualize price trends through interactive charts.
-*   **Success Criteria and Metrics:**
-    *   Feature Coverage: Percentage of documented features against the total number of features in the application, tracked by comparing documented features in `README.md` and other relevant documentation files against the application's feature set.
-[S18]
-*   **Return on Investment Expectations:**
-    *   TODO: Return on investment expectations are not specified in the provided context.

-### 2. Market Context

-*   **Target Market and Customer Segments:**
-    *   TODO: Target market and customer segments are not specified in the provided context.
-*   **Competitive Landscape Overview:**
-    *   TODO: Competitive landscape overview is not specified in the provided context.
-*   **Market Positioning and Differentiation:**
-    *   TODO: Market positioning and differentiation are not specified in the provided context.
-*   **Industry Standards and Regulations:**
-    *   TODO: Industry standards and regulations are not specified in the provided context.

-### 3. Business Requirements

-*   **Functional Business Requirements:**
-    *   Real-time cryptocurrency price tracking.
-[S1, S24]
-    *   Detailed coin information and historical data.
-[S1, S24]
-    *   Interactive price charts using FL Chart.
-[S1, S24]
-    *   Clean and modern UI.
-[S1, S24]
-*   **Performance and Scalability Needs:**
-    *   TODO: Performance and scalability needs are not specified in the provided context.
-*   **Compliance and Regulatory Requirements:**
-    *   TODO: Compliance and regulatory requirements are not specified in the provided context.
-*   **Integration and Compatibility Needs:**
-    *   The application uses the CoinGecko API as its data source.
-[S1]

-### 4. Strategic Alignment

-*   **Alignment with Organizational Goals:**
-    *   TODO: Alignment with organizational goals is not specified in the provided context.
-*   **Supporting Business Processes:**
-    *   TODO: Supporting business processes are not specified in the provided context.
-*   **Future Business Expansion Plans:**
-    *   TODO: Future business expansion plans are not specified in the provided context.
-*   **Risk Management Considerations:**
-    *   TODO: Risk management considerations are not specified in the provided context.

-### Sources

-*   [S1] README.md
-*   [S18] docs/00-meta/doc-metrics.md
-*   [S24] docs/01-overview/README.md
+## Business Motivation and Objectives

+CryptoWave is a Flutter-based mobile application designed to provide users with real-time cryptocurrency market data, price tracking, and insightful trend analysis.
+It leverages the CoinGecko API to deliver comprehensive and up-to-date information on a wide range of cryptocurrencies.

+### Original Problem/Opportunity

+The cryptocurrency market is characterized by its volatility and rapid evolution.
+Investors and enthusiasts require a reliable, accessible, and user-friendly platform to monitor market trends, track individual coin performance, and make informed decisions.
+Existing solutions may be fragmented, overly complex, or lack real-time data accuracy.
+CryptoWave addresses this by offering a solution that provides real-time data and analysis capabilities.
+[S9]

+### Business Goals and Objectives

+The primary business objective for CryptoWave is to offer a user-friendly platform for monitoring digital asset performance and staying updated with market trends.
+[S8] The application aims to provide users with real-time cryptocurrency market data, portfolio tracking, and news aggregation.
+[S8]

+### Success Criteria and Metrics

+TODO: Success criteria and metrics are not detailed in the provided context.

+### Return on Investment Expectations

+TODO: Return on investment expectations are not detailed in the provided context.

+## Market Context

+### Target Market and Customer Segments

+The primary users of CryptoWave are individuals seeking real-time cryptocurrency data.
+[S12] This includes:
+*   **Casual Investors:** Individuals who monitor cryptocurrency prices and market trends for personal investment decisions, accessing the application periodically.
+[S12]
+*   **Active Traders:** Users who actively buy and sell cryptocurrencies, requiring real-time data and historical trends for informed trading strategies, accessing the application frequently.
+[S12]
+*   **Enthusiasts and Researchers:** Individuals interested in the cryptocurrency space.
+[S12]

+### Competitive Landscape Overview

+TODO: Competitive landscape overview is not detailed in the provided context.

+### Market Positioning and Differentiation

+CryptoWave differentiates itself by offering a reliable, accessible, and user-friendly platform for monitoring market trends and tracking individual coin performance, addressing the fragmentation, complexity, or lack of real-time data accuracy found in existing solutions.
+[S9]

+### Industry Standards and Regulations

+TODO: Industry standards and regulations are not detailed in the provided context.

+## Business Requirements

+### Functional Business Requirements

+CryptoWave's core functionalities include:
+*   Real-time tracking of cryptocurrency prices.
+[S10]
+*   Display of cryptocurrency market data, including market capitalization, trading volume, and price changes over 24 hours.
+[S10]
+*   Presentation of detailed coin information, including historical data.
+[S10]
+*   Interactive price charts for cryptocurrencies.
+[S10]
+*   A clean and modern user interface.
+[S10]

+The application also provides access to market data, such as real-time price feeds, historical charts, and market capitalization data for cryptocurrencies.
+[S8]

+### Performance and Scalability Needs

+The application requires a stable internet connection with at least 10 Mbps download and 5 Mbps upload speeds for real-time data fetching.
+[S15]

+### Compliance and Regulatory Requirements

+TODO: Compliance and regulatory requirements are not detailed in the provided context.

+### Integration and Compatibility Needs

+CryptoWave leverages the CoinGecko API to provide users with up-to-date information on a wide range of cryptocurrencies.
+[S9]

+## Strategic Alignment

+### Alignment with Organizational Goals

+TODO: Alignment with organizational goals is not detailed in the provided context.

+### Supporting Business Processes

+TODO: Supporting business processes are not detailed in the provided context.

+### Future Business Expansion Plans

+TODO: Future business expansion plans are not detailed in the provided context.

+### Risk Management Considerations

+TODO: Risk management considerations are not detailed in the provided context.

+## Sources

+- [S8] docs/03-features/feature-index.md
+- [S9] docs/01-overview/business-context.md
+- [S10] docs/01-overview/system-boundaries.md
+- [S12] docs/01-overview/stakeholders.md
+- [S15] docs/01-overview/system-requirements.md